AlexandrFrol/Fibonaocci/README.md

 # Fibonaocci
-A Fibonacci calculator written on Java
+A Fibonacci calculator written on Java with an SQL Database